msp1974/homeassistant-jlrincontrol/README.md

 Alternatively, you can make a more intelligent health update request automation using the service call available in this integration and the output of some sensors.

 I.e. on EV vehicles you could only call it if the vehicle is charging, or on all vehicles, only call it during the day and it was more than x period since the last update.

+# Creating Custom Sensors

+As all use cases cannot be covered and to allow the best beneift to all of this integration, version 2.1.0 introduced and 'All Info' sensor.
+This sensor displays the attribute, status and position information being received from the JLR servers and allows the creation of custom sensors and use of any of this data in scripts and automations.

+The [recipes](https://github.com/msp1974/homeassistant-jlrincontrol/blob/master/Recipes.md) document gives an example of a template sensor that uses this data and shows how to extract the values from the all info sensor.

+**NOTE**: By default this sensor is not created and must be enabled in the config options.
+Configuration -> Integrations -> Select Options on the JLR Incontrol integration.
+You do not need to restart HA to enable or disable this sensor, but you may need to add it into your Lovelace UI after enabling it.

 # Installation